 - Cooking Mess: Wet brined turkey releases a lot of moisture during cooking, which can leave a mess in your grill or oven.

 Please be reminded that you should not brine pre-salted, enhanced, or self-basting turkeys.
 Since such turkeys already contain seasonings, brining could lead to too salty meat.

 Why Brine Your Turkey?

 Below are some of the top reasons why you should never skip brining before cooking your turkey:

-● Even Cook: If cooking a whole turkey, the white meat can overcook before the dark meat can reach an internal temperature of 165 degrees Fahrenheit.
-Brining helps prevent this by keeping the white meat moist until the dark meat cooks completely.
+If cooking a whole turkey, the white meat can overcook before the dark meat can reach an internal temperature of 165°F. Brining helps prevent this by keeping the white meat moist until the dark meat cooks completely.